All you need to know about exam – C1 Advanced (CAE)

 NOTICE: Some institutions will only accept certificates taken within the last 2 or 3 years, although many will accept evidence that you have taken action to maintain or improve your level of English since taking your exam.

-When will my exam results be available?
+When will my CAE exam results be available?

 When you entered for your exam, your exam centre should have provided you with a Confirmation of Entry document, telling you the final date by which your results will be available.
 If you have not received your results by this date, please contact your centre who will be able to assist you.